 Knowing how to manage mortgage arrears can help you keep your home.
 Find out what you can do if you are struggling to keep up with your mortgage payments

-Find out how to successfully negotiate with your lender to find a solution to mortgage arrears problems.
-Mortgage arrears and payment problems can be managed.
+Find out how to successfully negotiate with your lender to find solutions to mortgage arrears problems.
+Arrears and payment problems can be managed

 If you're facing repossession or struggling with mortgage payments there are Government schemes to help struggling homeowners avoid repossession.